npalomin/sind/filter_method.md

 ### Data generalization

 As a result of the previous operation we get 1922 features.
 However, a visual inspection of some features shows some innacuracies specially in the polygons classified as NAL.
-This innacuracies correspond to: doubtful industrial activity according to street level observation
+This innacuracies correspond to: unclear industrial activity according to street level observation
 (Google Street View) and parcel boundaries shape that describe a building rather than a parcel or 'site' boundary.

 #### Semanthic generalization